bsoelch/FlipRot/README.md

 the secondary register is set to the address after this instruction otherwise no operation is performed

+The behaviour of jump is undefined if the target addess is not set as a label

 ### ROT
 rotates the the value in the main register by one bit to the right